acts-project/acts/docs/tracking.md

 A dedicated description of the ACTS implementation of particle propagation can be found [here](propagation_impl).
 :::

-A central for track reconstruction is the ability to calculate the trajectory of a charged particle, given its properties at a given point.
+A central part of track reconstruction is the ability to calculate the trajectory of a charged particle, given its properties at a given point.
 This process, called *particle propagation* or *extrapolation*, is used to predict a particle's properties after it has travelled a certain distance.
 In many cases,